 One More Page is a podcast for lovers of kids’ books.
-Whether you’re a kid, a librarian or just one of those people who never grew up…this is the podcast for you.
-Packed full of interviews, book reviews and industry gossip, not to mention the occasional fart joke, One More Page is your fortnightly foray into the world of children’s books.
+Whether you’re a writer, illustrator, kid, parent, librarian or just one of those people who never grew up … this is the podcast for you!
+Packed full of interviews, book reviews and industry gossip, your hosts Kate Simpson, Liz Ledden and Nat Amoore provide the inside scoop on all things kids’ books.

 Kate is a children’s author and bookworm.
 She has a full time job, two small and delightful children, a burgeoning writing career and a podcast.
 Kate has no other friends* or hobbies as she doesn’t have time for them.
 She does, however, have books!

 Kate’s debut picture book is scheduled for release in July 2018 with EK Books, to be followed in 2019 by a second picture book, published by Allen and Unwin.
 You can find out more about Kate at www.katesimpsonbooks.com